osmandapp/web/main/docs/user/plugins/trip-recording.md

 ### Show tracks on map

-Tracks are an individual data layer that can be shown or hidden using the corresponding option in the [**Configure map**](../map/configure-map-menu.md#map-data-layers) menu.
+Tracks are an individual data layer that can be shown or hidden using the corresponding option in the [**Configure map**](../map/configure-map-menu.md#map-data-layers) menu or in the [**My Places**](../plugins/trip-recording#view-all-tracks) menu.
 In addition, when you tap on [**Tracks**](../map/tracks-on-map#display-via-my-places-menu), a track selection dialog appears, allowing you to choose which track or multiple tracks to display on the map.

 <Tabs groupId="operating-systems">